pjanec/dirigent/README.md

   `GetAllAppsState` ...... returns one line per application; last line will be "END\n"

   `SetVars VAR=VALUE::VAR=VALUE` ...... sets environment variable(s) to be inherited by the processes launched afterwards (note that you can set multiple variables at once, separated by '::')

+  `KillAll` ...... kills all running apps on all computers, stops all plans

+  `Terminate [killApps=0] [machineId=<machineId>]` ...... terminates the Dirigent on all stations, optionally leaving the already started apps running

+  `Reinstall` ...... terminates the Dirigent on all station and invoke the reinstaller app allowing the Dirigent to be relaunched once the Dirigent files have been replaced with a newer version.

+  `Reboot` ...... reboots all computers where the Dirigent is running

+  `Shutdown` ...... shuts down all computers where the Dirigent is running

+  `ReloadSharedConfig [killApps=1]` ...... tries to reload the shared config, optionally killing all apps before the reload

 #####